Multi-model Ensemble Analysis with Neural Network Gaussian Processes: Parameter Estimation

-In our model, we assumed $\phi$ is shared across all spatial locations and that all locations are independent.
-Since we assumed $f$ follows a Gaussian process and the errors are also Gaussian, we can specify the joint distribution of $Y_i(p)$ for all $i \in 1,...,n$ and $p \in 1,...,d$, as

-where $\otimes$ denotes the Kronecker product and $\matr{K}_\theta$ is an $n \times n$ matrix.
-To estimate $\phi$, we maximize the likelihood (Equation \ref{eqn:joint_likelihood}) with respect to $\phi$.
-We take the negative log-likelihood, which is equal to
+where $\otimes$ denotes the Kronecker product.
+To maximize the likelihood, we take the negative log-likelihood, which is proportional to

-up to an additive constant.
-Here $D$ represents the historical observations as in Section \ref{sec:model} and $\vect{Y}$ is the $nd \times 1$ vector of observations $Y_1(1),...,Y_n(d)$.

-For most practical problems, the dimension of the reanalysis fields, $d$, is too large to compute and invert the true $nd \times nd$ covariance matrix $\matr{K}_\theta \otimes \matr{I}_d + \sigma^2 \matr{I}_{nd}$.
+For most practical problems, the dimension of the reanalysis fields, $d$, is too large to compute the true $nd \times nd$ covariance matrix $K(\phi)$, let alone invert $K(\phi)$.
 However, we can avoid unnecessary computations and make matrix inversion manageable by exploiting the block diagonal structure of the covariance matrix.
 That is, We can make evaluations of $\mathcal{L}(\phi, D)$ tractable by using the fact that

 since we assumed each location has the same noise distribution $N(0, \sigma^2)$.
-Therefore, $(\matr{K}_\theta \otimes \matr{I}_d + \sigma^2 \matr{I}_{nd})^{-1}(\phi) = (\matr{K}_\theta + \sigma^2 \matr{I}_{n})^{-1} \otimes \matr{I}_d^{-1}$ and
+Therefore, $K^{-1}(\phi) = (\Sigma(\theta) + \sigma^2 I_{n})^{-1} \otimes I_d^{-1}$ and